psychiatric-genomics-consortium/sex-stratified-depression/README.md

 ./sex-stratified-depression/post_imputation/5_regenie_Step2_MALE.sh filename filename_qc1_male_PCA.covar
 ```

-Please also prepare a readme file to accompany the summary statistics based on the description at the end of this document.

 ### X chromosome

 The ricopili imputation pipeline lifts the data over the build to hg19.
 If a different tool was used for imputation, then you will need to check that your data is aligned with build hg19.
 If your data is not using build hg19, then visit: https://genome.sph.umich.edu/wiki/LiftOver which contains guidance on how best to update the genome build for your data.